eloitanguy/wikidiver/README.md

     python dataset_setups.py --entity-types
     python dataset_setups.py --relation-types

+#### Evaluating versions

+In order to assess the quality of the knowledge extraction, we put it to the test on the USA article: we consider a predicted fact correct if the fact is already present in Wikidata-vitals.

+The benchmark requires a setup (please also go through the general setup first!):

+    python benchmark.py --prepare

+It can then be run using (example for v1):

+    python v1.py --usa-benchmark

+This process takes 7 minutes with an RTX3090 (python allocates a lot of GPU memory but uses little GPU processing power here).

+Another similar benchmark is the "Hundo" benchmark which does the same as the USA benchmark but with 100 random articles (note that these articles are randomly taken, and thus can be anywhere in a train/val split).

 ## V0: Giving the most popular legal relations

 This is a baseline that outputs the most likely relation that satisfies type constraints.
 A triplet is considered legal